prescottbreeden/SASS-create-project-script/README.md

 # Installation
 ### Requirements:
   - npm
-  - bash shell (e.g. terminal, iTerm, git-bash, etc.)
+  - bash shell
+       - MacOS/Linux: any terminal
+       - Windows: this script currently will _only_ run with 'git-bash' or 'cmder'

 ### Steps to Install (MacOS/Linux):
 1. Install npm globally (see: https://docs.npmjs.com/cli/install)